canonical/checkbox/docs/tutorial/writing-tests/test-plan.rst

 ============

 It is often useful to re-use the same test plan to test a functionality.
-This is for many reasons but mainly the fact that test plan are always evolving, adding better tests, increasing the coverage, removing old ones, and to keep them in sync is a very error prone chore.
+This is for many reasons but mainly the fact that test plans are always evolving, adding better tests, increasing the coverage, removing old ones, and to keep them in sync is a very error prone chore.
 Checkbox has a feature to help with
 this: ``nested_part``.

 When a test plan has a ``nested_part``, all "parts" (jobs + other nested parts) are added to the test plan.
-Lets try this with an example.
+Let's try this with an example.
 When a new test plan is being developed for certification purposes, one nested part is compulsory to include (or the submissions will be rejected): ``submission-cert-automated``.
 Let's include it in our test plan: